Ranykhalil/btc_orderbook_prediction/README.md

 This change of interest is directly translated to a change in price.
 The orderbook containing all this data should be capable of identifying the movement of the price as well as the price levels if prices were to move.

-     -The logistic regression with no thresholding model was seen to be more or less incapable of accurately predicting the return expected in one time step as the accuracy of the model returned a 0.54 accuracy value
+     -The logistic regression model was run without thresholding on a binary price change of either positive/negative.
+It was seen to be incapable of accurately predicting a one step forward price change as the accuracy of the model returned 0.54

 -The Linear Dense neural network model that was run afterwards included three classfication outputs 0,1,2 : sell, hold, buy.
-The model training showed a very high accuracy of 0.96 when run at 100 epochs which seemed to be overfitting the data, since the validation accuracy was onlt 0.7 .
+The model **training showed a very high accuracy of 0.96** when run at 100 epochs which seemed to be overfitting the data, since the **validation accuracy was 0.7** .
 Possible solutions include lower epoch number for a less over-fit model.

-    -Finally the last model attempted which is the model that was chosen to be the best performing was the LSTM neural network model that returned a validation score of 0.805 which was higher than the training score of 0.762, the model was run using a lower epoch number to prevent over-fitting and was consequently run on the test values
+ -Finally the last model attempted which is the model that was chosen to be the best performing was the LSTM neural network model that returned a **validation score of 0.805** which was higher than the **training score of 0.762**, the model was run using a lower epoch number to prevent over-fitting and was consequently run on the test values.

-   -The final testing of the model returned an accuracy equal to that of the validation which is always a good sign to see.
+   -The final testing of the model returned a **test score of 0.805** which is equal to that of the validation which is always a good sign to see.

 # Other